 Note: Some subscribe to the belief that patterns/designs are unlike molds.
 The creativity is in the interpretation of the pattern, not exclusive to the pattern which remains a separate thing after the bear is made.

-One bear design made with no limit to the total number made.
+Open Edition One bear design made with no limit to the total number made.
 May be artist made bear or a manufactured bear.

-Anything shaped or designed to serve as a guide in making a bear.
+Pattern Anything shaped or designed to serve as a guide in making a bear.
 The resulting bear designs are unlimited and are determined by the materials used and the creativity of the maker(s).

-Bear like one previously made by a person or a company
+Re-issued Bear Bear like one previously made by a person or a company

-1. Bears of different fabrics made from one pattern.
+Series 1.
+Bears of different fabrics made from one pattern.

 2. Bears of different sizes made by re-sizing one pattern.